jgillman/JoelGillman.com/content/posts/2015-09-14-create-apple-push-notification-certificates-for-heroku-with-a-pem-extension.md

 - ruby on rails
 - tutorial
 title: Create Apple Push Notification certificates for Heroku with a .pem extension
+description: "Step-by-step guide to generating Apple Push Notification certificates in .pem format for Ruby on Rails apps deployed on Heroku."
 ---

 There's a lot of info out there and a lot of tutorials on how to generate Apple